Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be happy you’re done. Move on to the next:

 From the perspective of a woman who was accepted and how she accomplished it.
 Down-to earth, personal, definitely not dry, and should give confidence to any teen, male or female, considering a military academy as their college of choice.

 A general and useful overview of the USNA application and the academy in general

 These start coming out in the Fall.
 Few get them.
 Most candidates get a letter of Acceptance without a LOA.
 Don’t think too much about it, but if you get one, cheer.
 Click here for more info (scroll down to #10).

 Depending upon the Congressperson, it may be too late to apply for this interview.
 These are due in Fall with interviews in November/December.
 Get one from your Congressperson and both Senators.
 Fill them out.
 Double check to see that everything is accurate.
 Hand carry it to your Congressperson’s office.
 When you drop it off, try to meet the aide responsible for this activity.
 Say hi, chat for a moment.
 S/he may remember you from the Academy Night, and will definitely remember you when you come in for the interview in November/December.

 - How to Prepare for the Congressional Interview–Part I

 - How to Prepare for the Congressional Interview–Part II

 - How to Prepare for the Congressional Interview–Part III

 - Get a Congressional Nomination to a Service Academy

-Juniors: You can take this as soon as you have a candidate number.
-For information on the Candidate Fitness Assessment, click here and then here.
-This will be given during Summer Seminar.
+If you didn’t pass CFA during Summer Seminar, or didn’t attend that event, arrange for your high school gym coach or someone else you trust to administer the full exam and get that out of the way.
 If you pass it, you’re done.
 If you don’t, you have until you submit your application to pass it.
 Check out what’s required (crunches, shuttle run, mile run, etc.) and make sure you’re prepared.
-It’ll feel good in August to have that out of the way.
+It’ll feel good to have that out of the way.